Interplay between non-Fermi liquid and non-Hermiticity: A multi-method study of non-Hermitian multichannel Kondo model: Thermodynamics analyzed by BCFT

 First, the low-energy spectrum of $\mathcal{PT}$-symmetric $n$-channel Kondo model can be given by BCFT as~\cite{zhang_majorana_1999,ludwig_exact_1994},

-where $Q$ is total charge of fermions (relative to the ground state), $j$ and $j_f$ are integer or half-integers, and $n_Q, n_s,n_f$ denote the charge, spin, flavor index in conformal tower, respectively, which are non-negative integers.
+where $Q$ is the total charge of fermions (relative to the ground state), $j$ and $j_f$ are integers or half-integers, and $n_Q, n_s,n_f$ denote the charge, spin, flavor index in conformal tower, respectively, which are non-negative integers.